bcgov-nr/action-test-and-analyse/README.md

 Run unit tests and provide results to SonarCloud.
 This is a full workflow that runs on pull requests, merge to main and workflow_dispatch.
 Use a GitHub Action secret to provide ${{ secrets.SONAR_TOKEN }}.

 Create or modify a GitHub workflow, like below.
 E.g. `./github/workflows/unit-tests.yml`

+Note: Provde an unpopulated SONAR_TOKEN until one is provisioned.
+SonarCloud will only run once populated, allowing for pre-setup.

 ```yaml
 name: Unit Tests and Analysis